Lizahanan/Nand2tetris/README.md

 ## Course Overview

 The **Nand2Tetris** course takes a bottom-up approach to computer science, starting from hardware design and moving through assembly language, virtual machines, and high-level programming.
-The projects in this repository follow the Digital Systems curriculum from Reichman University, designed by Shimon Schocken and Noam Nisan.
+The projects in this repository follow the Digital Systems curriculum from Reichman University, designed by Shimon Schocken and Noam Nisan, lectured by Shimon Schocken.

 ---